Klapanunggal

+Klapanunggal or Kelapanunggal is a town and an administrative district (Indonesian: Kecamatan) in the Bogor Regency, West Java, Indonesia.
+The town is located 50 km to the southeast of Jakarta.
+The district is part of the Greater Jakarta metropolitan area, and covers a land area of 103.78 km2.
+It had a population of 95,025 at the 2010 Census and 127,561 at the 2020 Census; the official estimate as at mid 2023 was 125,641, comprising 64,131 males and 61,510 females.
+The district centre is at the town of Kembang Kuning, and the district is sub-divided into nine villages (desa), all sharing the postcode of 16710, as listed below with their areas and populations as at mid 2023.

-Klapanunggal or Kelapanunggal is a town and district (Indonesian: Kecamatan) in the Bogor Regency, West Java, Indonesia.
-It is home to an industrial area that is part of a larger industrial site that also covers various districts in the same regency, including Gunung Putri and Cileungsi.
+The district is home to an industrial area that is part of a larger industrial site that also covers various districts in the same regency, including Gunung Putri and Cileungsi.

 Because of the industrial area, Klapanunggal is also home to a stable balanced population between local factory/industrial workers, and commuters to the Greater Jakarta area.
 As a result, from having a rather large number of commuters, the town has Nambo station as a station that connects the town with the local commuter rail, KRL Jabodetabek.